Internet as a Source of Information

 Website of Dirk Frieborg, Kassel: www.lampenmaxe.de

-A very informative internet site (only in German) especially about the incandescent lamps and lanterns like Petromax, Geniol, Tilley, etc. So this site is less important for collectors of salon lamps, but the way Dirk describes his lamps, tells their history and repair in detail with many photos, makes the music for me.
+A very informative internet site especially about the incandescent lamps and lanterns like Petromax, Geniol, Tilley, etc. So this site is less important for collectors of salon lamps, but the way Dirk describes his lamps, tells their history and repair in detail with many photos, makes the music for me.
 You literally notice that he has built up an emotional relationship with his collectibles; and that is exactly what I find very heart-warming.

 Website of The Lampworks (Dan Edminster), Hurleyville, New York: www.thelampworks.com

-The homepage of Dan Edminster, a passionate collector and dealer of antique lamps, who shares his knowledge and information about American lamps here in a concise but well-structured manner.
+The website of Dan Edminster, a passionate collector and dealer of antique lamps, who shares his knowledge and information about American lamps here in a concise but well-structured manner.
 His descriptions of burners and glass chimneys, as well as his large glossary of lamp terms and lamp parts are well illustrated.
 He provides extensive lists of books and internet addresses.
 He also has profiles of all the well-known American lamp factories.
 His retail shop is about a 2-hour drive from New York City.

 Website of Miles Stair, Oregon, USA: www.milesstair.com